-1. Estimate the impacts and costs of the mitigation measures for each of the activities separately and of the institutional and training requirements to implement them.
+- i.
+Estimate the impacts and costs of the mitigation measures for each of the activities separately and of the institutional and training requirements to implement them.
 Assess compensation to affected parties/persons for impacts that cannot be mitigated.
-However, this assessment and subsequent compensation plan are to be more strongly addressed in the Social Impact Assessment (SIA) document.

-- 2. The Consultant shall recommend feasible and cost-effective measures to prevent or reduce significant negative impacts to acceptable levels.
+However, this assessment and subsequent compensation plan are to be more strongly addressed in the Social Impact Assessment (SIA) document. - ii.
+The Consultant shall recommend feasible and cost-effective measures to prevent or reduce significant negative impacts to acceptable levels.
 Apart from mitigation of the potential adverse impacts on the environmental component, the ESMP shall identify opportunities that exist to induce positive impacts of project along the corridor.
 Residual impacts from the environmental measures shall also be clearly identified.
-Include measures for emergency response to accidental events (land slide during construction or operation.), as appropriate - 3.
-The ESMP shall include: a) specific or sample plans, such as for management and redevelopment of quarries, borrow areas and construction camps; b) detailed specification, bill of quantities (BoQ), execution drawings and contracting procedures for execution of the environmental mitigation and enhancement measures suggested, separate for pre-construction, construction and operation period; c) actions identified based on assessment of potential quarry sites if any are identified, conditions of primary supply workers with a focus on child, forced labor and OHS; and d) good practice guides that relates to construction and upkeep of plant and machinery. - 4.
-Responsibilities for execution and supervision of each of the mitigation and enhancement measures shall be specified in the ESMP. - 5.
-The Consultant for unanticipated incidents arising from both natural and man-made hazards, shall prepare Emergency Response Plan (ERP) particularly during construction stage. - 6.
-The Consultant shall also prepare a detailed management plans with specific actions to be taken by the contractors and sub-contractors with regard to working conditions and management of workers, management of chemical, hazardous and non-hazardous material/waste, noise, occupational health and safety of workers and community, labor influx (workers accommodation, HIV/AIDS prevention etc.) and other key impacts under contractors' control. - 7.
-ESMPs should include provisions/actions relating to construction stage social impacts, gender mainstreaming, citizen engagement, management of labor influx13, HIV/AIDS and gender-based violence, etc. - 8.
+Include measures for emergency response to accidental events (land slide during construction or operation.), as appropriate - iii.
+The ESMP shall include: a) specific or sample plans, such as for management and redevelopment of quarries, borrow areas and construction camps; b) detailed specification, bill of quantities (BoQ), execution drawings and contracting procedures for execution of the environmental mitigation and enhancement measures suggested, separate for pre-construction, construction and operation period; c) actions identified based on assessment of potential quarry sites if any are identified, conditions of primary supply workers with a focus on child, forced labor and OHS; and d) good practice guides that relates to construction and upkeep of plant and machinery. - iv.
+Responsibilities for execution and supervision of each of the mitigation and enhancement measures shall be specified in the ESMP. - v.
+The Consultant for unanticipated incidents arising from both natural and man-made hazards, shall prepare Emergency Response Plan (ERP) particularly during construction stage. - vi.
+The Consultant shall also prepare a detailed management plans with specific actions to be taken by the contractors and sub-contractors with regard to working conditions and management of workers, management of chemical, hazardous and non-hazardous material/waste, noise, occupational health and safety of workers and community, labor influx (workers accommodation, HIV/AIDS prevention etc.) and other key impacts under contractors' control. - vii.
+ESMPs should include provisions/actions relating to construction stage social impacts, gender mainstreaming, citizen engagement, management of labor influx13, HIV/AIDS and gender-based violence, etc. - viii.
 The Consultant shall provide assessment on existing institutional/organizational status to support timely and effective of environmental and social project components.
 The findings shall be basis to identify measures and actions to strengthen environmental and social management capability in MPWD.
 The ESMPs shall describe the implementation arrangement needed for capacity building proposals including the staffing of the environment unit adequate to implement the environmental mitigation and enhancement measures.
 For each staff position recommended to be created, detailed job responsibilities shall be defined.
-Equipment and resources required for the environment unit, training plan and modules shall be specified, and bill of quantities prepared.. - 9.
-The Consultant in the ESMP shall provide implementation schedule for measures that must be carried out as part of the project, showing phasing and coordination with overall project implementation plans; and estimated cost and sources of funds for implementing the ESMP (integrated into the total project cost tables). - 10.
-The relevant sections of ESMP prepared shall be incorporated into the bidding document.
-The Consultant shall ensure implementation costs of mitigation measures and actions is integrated into the project's overall planning, design, budget, and implementation. - 11.
-Prepare Resettlement Action Plan: The scope and level of detail of the resettlement plan vary with the magnitude and complexity of resettlement.
-The plan shall be prepared based on social assessment survey and should cover the impacts on the community and other adversely affected groups and mitigation measures.
-(See Annexure X for indicative contents of RAP).
+Equipment and resources required for the environment unit, training plan and modules shall be specified, and bill of quantities prepared..

-Guidance note on managing the risks of adverse impacts on communities from temporary project induced Labour Influx, 2016
+13Guidance note on managing the risks of adverse impacts on communities from temporary project induced Labour Influx, 2016